-At the start of the COVID-19 pandemic, only the most essential medical and food supplies were being transported.
+When the COVID-19 pandemic hit, essential medical and food supplies were the only things transported.
 At that point, social distancing became a thing.
 But as more states are starting to offer more services in the quest to reach complete openness, the auto transportation industry is slowly becoming busier.
 Many people had to relocate in search of new employment or to care for family members, and as such, need their cars transported.
 A question many people are asking is how to interact with truck drivers to maintain social distancing and prevent the spread of the pandemic while shipping their vehicles.

 Although we encourage our truckers and clients – and the public as a whole – to avoid panicking, we absolutely support every step taken to remain healthy, including social distancing.

 The Center for Disease Control has been urging people to practice social distancing from the start, and to avoid people who might be sick.
 Avoiding crowds is essential, as that’s where the highly contagious virus spreads the fastest.
-Truck drivers have no way of knowing if other drivers at rest areas, fast food restaurants or elsewhere have been exposed to the coronavirus.
+It is impossible to know who has been exposed at a truck stop.